-As with the role of management in any business, a property management agent is responsible for all the tasks that come with the ownership of real estate.
+As with the role of management in any business, a property manager is responsible for all the tasks that come with the ownership of real estate.

 - The most important role which they assume is the acting liaison between the proprietor of the property and the tenants who are renting it from him or her.

 - One of the main tasks which the agent assumes is responsibility for all aspects of the litigation in these circumstances.
 Sometimes a separate solicitor with more specific knowledge may be required, and some property management companies will have a solicitor working within their team instead of them dealing with the legal aspects themselves.
 However, all agents are trained in what the regular legal proceedings are in most cases, and this situation is therefore not that common.
 These proceedings include Landlord and Tenant law, situations such as evictions, non-payment, harassment, changes to the pre-arranged services and if squatters ever inhabit the property.

 - The agent is also responsible for ensuring that all maintenance repairs are carried out on the properties.